 A major determining factor for how to be eligible for gastric sleeve surgery is the classification of obesity.
 If you are classed as obese, you may be eligible and meet the weight loss surgery criteria.
 However, it’s the patients who are classed as severely and morbidly obese (BMI of 40+) that are likely to require the services of sleeve gastrectomy.

 While bariatric surgery has been performed for some time, gastric sleeve surgery has only become popular in recent years in Australia.
 As Australians continue to face obesity related illnesses, such as sleep apnoea, joint problems, or diabetes, more people are turning to gastric sleeve surgery and weight loss procedures for a new lease on life with an ideal body weight.

 What Does BMI Mean?

-BMI, or Body Mass Index, is an internationally recognised standard for categorising obesity in adults.
+Body Mass Index, or BMI, is an internationally recognised standard for categorising obesity in adults.
 While BMI cannot reflect body fat distribution or prove the degree of obesity in varying individuals, at a population level, BMI is a useful measurement to rely on when measuring overweight adults and obesity levels.

 A person’s BMI can be calculated by dividing the individual’s weight in kilograms by the square of their height in metres.
 A BMI measurement of 25.0-29.9 is classified as overweight; a BMI measurement of 30.0 or over can classify someone as obese.
 A BMI measurement of more than 35 classifies severe obesity.